 - Anti-inflammatory leading to pain reduction

-- Helps restore and maintain cartilage
+- It helps restore and maintain cartilage.

 - Lubricates joints